-NB: 16 and 17 year olds will be able join the Joint Housing Register if they are homeless and supported by Surrey County Council or are a parent or expectant mother.
-It will be usual for young people with a Surrey County Council involvement to be referred under the Young Person Protocol.
+NB: 16 and 17 year olds will be able join the Joint Housing Register if they are homeless and supported by Surrey County Council, are accommodated by Surrey County Council or are a parent or expectant mother.
+It will be usual for young people with a Surrey County Council involvement to be referred under the Young Person Protocol or the Care Leavers Protocol.
 In some cases a housing provider may wish Surrey County Council, or another agency or individual, to underwrite any tenancy granted for this age group.